 - It enriches the soil and feeds the plants.
 By using a garden compost, I'm feeding the plants and helping the soil as it breaks down naturally over time.
 See that photo above?
 I've never added any type of fertilizer to this bed other than the yearly (or every other year, a-hem) topping of paper and compost - it's 9 years old and the plants love it.
 This goes for roses, perennials, shrubs, everything.

 - It helps keep the soil moist during the summer months.

-And by that I mean our YouTube channel (hey, whatever works - seems like the 21st century equivalent of a rooftop, doesn't it?) where we've added to our gardening videos (like our solution to rural weeds & pasture grass) with this newest one all about using my favorite gardening technique, layering paper and compost mulch:
+And by that I mean this site and our YouTube channel (seems like the 21st century equivalent of a rooftop, doesn't it?) where we've added to our other gardening videos (like our solution to rural weeds & pasture grass) this one all about using my favorite gardening technique, layering paper and compost mulch:

 So tell me, do you use this method, too?